Welcome to / Croeso i

 Situated beside the River Usk Christ College was founded by royal charter in 1541 by Henry VIII, having been a Dominican Friary for three hundred years before this.

 Christ College is now the oldest independent school in Wales.
-The medieval Chapel, which we will use for two of our 2025 concerts, is one of two buildings on site that remain of the Dominican friary and they represent the largest group of Dominican buildings surviving in Britain.
+The medieval Chapel, which we will use for Saturday lunchtime concert in 2026, is one of two buildings on site that remain of the Dominican friary and they represent the largest group of Dominican buildings surviving in Britain.

-The school’s performing arts theatre - Y Neaudd (built in 2013) will be where we host our Come & Sing Day for Elijah in 2025.
+The school’s performing arts theatre - Y Neaudd (built in 2013) will be where we host our Come & Sing Day for A German Requiem by Brahms on July 11th and where the panel discussion with Dr Rowan Williams will be held on the Saturday morning of the main festival.